KenKilty/mm-springboot-petclinic-to-aks-automatic/README.md

 ---

 ### Module 2: Application Modernization
-**What You'll Do:** Use GitHub Copilot Application Modernization for Java to assess, remediate, and modernize the Spring Boot application
+**What You'll Do:** Use GitHub Copilot Application Modernization for Java to assess, remediate, and modernize the Spring Boot application in preparation to migrate the workload to AKS Automatic
-**What You'll Learn:** How AI-powered modernization tools work, best practices for upgrading legacy applications, and the modernization workflow
+**What You'll Learn:** How GitHub Copilot Application Modernization for Java work, demonstration of modernizing elements of legacy applications, and the modernization workflow

 **Detailed Steps:**